Your body and calcium

 - Keeping our muscles working properly

 If your blood calcium level gets too high or too low it can be dangerous.
 Having too much calcium in the blood is called hypercalcaemia (pronounced hyper-kal-seem-ia).
-Hypercalcaemia in cancer can be a serious problem for some people.
 Not having enough calcium is called hypocalcaemia (hypo-kal-seem-ia).

 Our diet gives us calcium.
 The foods highest in calcium include

 - Dairy products such as eggs, milk, butter and cheese – this is where most of our calcium comes from

 - Green vegetables such as broccoli, spinach and beans